The goal: get the

 awscli package to a custom directory, namely

-I will introduce the bugs one by one before coming up with the stable solution for this use case.
+I will introduce the bugs one by one before coming up with a stable solution for this use case.

 There are 3 PC, called PC1, PC2, PC3